-The Writing Center will open on Wednesday, January 25, for the Spring 2017 semester.
-See you then!
+The Writing Center is open for the Spring 2017 semester.
+Check out our schedule and make an appointment!

 After clicking the yellow button and registering, you’ll see an appointment schedule: